wp-plugins/bbpress-new-ui/readme.txt

 4. Plugin settings
 5. Closed and fastened themes are highlighted with a special icon
 6. New styles for categories: now they look just fine
-7. The style for replies author

 == Changelog ==

 = 2.4.2.2 =
+* Fix bug with "Subcribe/Favoutite" buttons in Dark Theme
+* Categories now looks better in all themes
+* New, fresh design coming in first half of 2015!

+= 2.4.2.2 =
 * Resolved problem with php error:"Warning: Illegal string offset 'checkbox'"
-* New, fresh design will be in early 2015!

 = 2.4.2.1 =
 * Fix for critical bug with broken Dark Theme